syngit-org/syngit/README.md

 ## Use syngit

 There is 3 custom objects that are necessary to create in order to use syngit.
+More information about the usage can be found in the [wiki](https://github.com/syngit/syngit/wiki/Usage).

 ### RemoteUser